Jtav1/justintube/README.md

 # Justintube

 A self-hosted video platform: YouTube-like frontend, self-hosted transcoding pipeline, and shared watch sessions (CAST) (FUTURE!).
-Built contract-first — the API surface is specified in OpenAPI, and work tracks toward completing each documented endpoint.
+Built from the bottom up because you know back end is best

 This software is a collaborative effort between myself (Justin) and a few friends who can choose to add themselves to this readme and other docs :)